 My Work with 350.org and the Climate Justice Coalition

 In April 2019, I started work as South African Climate Justice Campaigner with 350Africa.org.
 My work focuses on campaigning for a Green New Eskom – a campaign pushing for a rapid and just transition to renewable energy for Eskom, South Africa’s national utility & the largest polluter on the African continent.
-Through my work with 350Africa.org, I also helped co-found and was nominated as the secretary for the Climate Justice Coalition – a coalition of South African trade union, civil society and community organisations working together on climate justice.
+Through my work with 350Africa.org, I also helped co-found and was elected as the secretary for the Climate Justice Coalition – a coalition of South African trade union, civil society and community organisations working together on climate justice.
 As a coalition, we are engaged in a range of advocacy, education, activism, litigation, and research to advance a transformative and radical vision of climate justice.
 We also host a podcast called Just Us and the Climate – where “we bring climate change back down to earth and show how it’s not only a crisis, but an opportunity to build a better, more just world”.
 Find out more about the coalition at ClimateJusticeCoalition.org.

 A Little Bit More About Me